Visual Impact Assessments

 The importance of visual impact assessments goes as far as being embedded in law and planning policy, specifically within the framework of the Town and Country Planning Act 1990.

 A robust VIA is an important factor in gaining approval in any significant planning project, such as in developments within or near conservation areas of National Parks.
-Information from a VIA is something the local authority relies on as expert information to make fair and suitable decisions.
+Outcomes from a VIA are something the local authority relies on as expert information to make fair and suitable decisions.

 Visual Impact Assessment Methodology